rekharchandran/Predict-Car-Fuel-Efficiency-Using-Machine-Learning/README.md

 ### Objective

-Our objective in this notebook is to predict the mpg of a car, given specifications such as weight, cylinder count, etc.
+Our objective  is to predict fuel efficiency of a car using the following characteristics in the data set etc.

 ### List of car characteristics in the dataset: